Radford University Scholarships 2025–2026 | Automatic, Competitive & Honors Aid

 Expense In-State Out-of-State

 Who qualifies?
-Residents of participating Southern states admitted to approved Radford majors not available at home.
+Residents of participating SREB states enrolled in approved Radford majors not offered at home.

 How much can you save?
-Roughly $14,000 per year off tuition by paying the Virginia in-state rate instead of the out-of-state rate.
+About $14,000 per year by paying the in-state rate through ACM.

 Is it automatic?
-No. You must apply through your state’s ACM coordinator and get program approval.
+No — certification through your state’s ACM coordinator is required before enrollment.

 ✅ Automatic Merit Scholarships